iamon3/Spring3HibernateMaven/README.md

 Spring3HibernateMaven
 =====================

-I am very thankful to Mr. Patel for sharing this useful tutorial.
+I am very thankful to Viral Patel for sharing this useful tutorial.
 For explanation and working,

    Refer : http://viralpatel.net/blogs/spring3-mvc-hibernate-maven-tutorial-eclipse-example/